 Come on in!
 You’ve found me at home, but I’m probably at my desk writing – so take a look around and learn more about my writing journey and my recently published YA novel, Skating Over Thin Ice.
 I’m glad you’re here!

-Skating Over Thin Ice has been nominated for an Ontario Library Association Forest of Reading Red Maple Award!
+Skating Over Thin Ice was nominated for an Ontario Library Association 2019 Forest of Reading Red Maple Award!

 Skating Over Thin Ice has been named to the USBBY 2019 Outstanding International Books List.